-15. (1) Save as otherwise provided in this Law, any person aggrieved by, or dissatisfied with, any decision of the Chief Immigration Officer under section 37C or 42(5) or of a Board other than a decision under section 14 may, withinappeal there from by way of rehearing to the Immigration Appeals Tribunal, and matters referred to the Tribunal may not be remitted to that Board or to the Chief Immigration Officer.
+- 15. (1) Save as otherwise provided in this Law, any person aggrieved by, or dissatisfied with, any decision of the Chief Immigration Officer under section 37C or 42(5) or of a Board other than a decision under section 14 may, within- - (a) twenty-eight days of the communication of the decision to him; or - (b) such longer period as the Chairman of the Immigration Appeals Tribunal may, for good reason shown, allow, appeal there from by way of rehearing to the Immigration Appeals Tribunal, and matters referred to the Tribunal may not be remitted to that Board or to the Chief Immigration Officer.